-This section has information about the financial help available to help with the cost of your care.
-This care could be care and support services at home or in a care home.
+This page has information about the financial support available to help with the cost of your care.
+This could be care and support services at home or in a care home.

 Free personal and nursing care

-Our Non Residential Charging Policy 2019 to 2020 (pdf 378KB) explains how we consider and calculate a person’s ability to contribute to their care and support services.
+Our non-residential charging policy 2023 to 2024 (PDF 544KB) explains how we consider and calculate a person’s ability to contribute to their care and support services.
 You will never be asked to contribute more than you can afford.